With the Accelerated Mobile Pages (AMP) integration, Brightspot delivers published websites to mobile devices much faster than with traditional HTML.

 Step 1: Create an AMP-compliant template

 After completing the standard (non-AMP) template, create a parallel AMP-compliant template in the same directory.
 The filename must end with the compound extension .amp.hbs.
-For examples and tools for developing AMP-compliant templates, see the following resources:
+For examples and tools for developing AMP-compliant templates, see Create your first AMP page.

 Step 2: Add a discovery link to an AMP template